Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 We caught a glimpse of field extraction in the example above, thanks to `pfield`.
 However, that barely touched the surface.

-Once a type has a `PDataFields` instance, field extraction can be done with these 3 functions-
+Once a type has a `PDataFields` instance, field extraction can be done with these 3 functions:

 - `pletFields`
 - `pfield`